peridio/docs/src/docs/platform/reference/artifacts.md

 Artifacts can represent anything: a machine learning model, a Linux kernal, a file system, a piece of media, a black box, etc.

 For example, you may create an artifact "ML-Model".
 Within that artifact you would create [artifact versions](artifact-versions).
-Within versions you would create target-specific binaries.
+Within versions you would create binaries.

 :::tip
 For field-level information and requirements, see the Admin API's [create-an-artifact](/admin-api#artifacts/operation/create-an-artifact) endpoint.